 A 15-year-old male with a recent history of camping presents after 5 days of flatulence and greasy, foul-smelling diarrhea.
 The patient also reports nausea, weight loss, and abdominal cramps which precedes the sudden diarrhea.
 He denies tenesmus, urgency, or bloody diarrhea.
 What is the patient most likely to report about his camping activities?

-A. Collecting water from a stream, without boiling or chemical treatment
+A.) Collecting water from a stream and drinking it without boiling or chemically treating

-D. The patient camped as a side-excursion from a cruise ship
+D.) Camping as a day excursion from a cruise ship

-Answer: A. Collecting water from a stream, without boiling or chemical treatment.
+Answer: (A) Collecting water from a stream and drinking it without boiling or chemically treating

 Giardiasis is an infection of Giardia lamblia, a protozoan parasite that can cause epidemic or sporadic diarrhea.
 The major site of infection is the small intestine.
 While the exact etiology is uncertain, diarrhea may be a result of both intestinal malabsorption and hypersecretion.
 The small intestine is the site of the major structural and functional abnormalities associated with giardiasis.

-The most common symptoms of acute giardiasis are the sudden onset of diarrhea, malaise, foul-smelling fatty stools, abdominal cramps, flatulence, nausea, and weight loss.
-Vomiting and fever are less common symptoms.
+The most common symptoms of acute giardiasis are sudden-onset diarrhea, malaise, foul-smelling fatty stools, abdominal cramps, flatulence, nausea, and weight loss.
+Vomiting and fevers are less common symptoms.
 Symptoms usually present after a 7-14 day incubation period and may last from 2-4 weeks.
 Complete recovery can take many weeks, even after clearance of the parasite.

-B – Incorrect.
-Clostridium difficile can cause colitis by colonizing the intestinal tract, often once normal gut flora have been affected by antibiotics.
+B. FALSE: Clostridium difficile can cause colitis by colonizing the intestinal tract once normal gut flora have been affected by antibiotics.

-C – Incorrect.
-The primary characteristics of irritable bowel syndrome are the combination of chronic lower abdominal pain and altered bowel habits.
+C. FALSE: The primary characteristics of irritable bowel syndrome are combined chronic lower abdominal pain and altered bowel habits.

-D – Incorrect.
-Noroviruses are often suspected when outbreaks of gastroenteritis are widespread.
+D. FALSE: Noroviruses are often suspected when outbreaks of gastroenteritis are widespread.
 With norovirus-induced gastroenteritis, stools are non-bloody, lack mucous, and may be watery or loose.
-Symptoms typically last two to three days.
+Symptoms typically last 2-3 days.